craftercms/docs/source/developers/experience-builder.rst

      ...
    </@crafter.div>

-Next, let's do the repeat group and it's items.
+Next, let's do the repeat group and its items.
 We use ``@crafter.renderRepeatGroup`` to render repeat groups. :ref:`renderRepeatGroup` for all the available customizations and configuration.

 .. code-block:: text